epicweb-dev/web-app-fundamentals/exercises/03.loading/02.problem.missing-data/README.md

 We need to handle this case.
 That should be a `404` error.
 So after trying to get the `user` from the database, you're going to need to check whether the returned `user` exists.
 If they don't, then you should throw a `404` error.
-Here's an example how you do that:
+We'll get into deeper details about throwing responses later, but for now, here's an example how you do that:

 ```tsx filename=app/routes/sandwiches.$id.tsx
 export async function loader({ params }) {